-- Apply today
+- Apply Today

-- Application instructions
+- Application Instructions

-- Request Information
+- Request Program Information

-- Graduate bulletin
+- Contact the Graduate School

 - Graduate School Staff

 Faculty are required to take attendance on the first class meeting following the Add/Swap a Class deadline.
-Please refer to the academic calendar for the Last Day to Register for Classes: http://www.marquette.edu/mucentral/registrar/cal_index.shtml.
+Please refer to the academic calendar for the Last Day to Register for Classes: https://www.marquette.edu/mucentral/registrar/cal_index.shtml.

 Students with absences due to legal obligations, religious observances, or participation in Division 1 athletics and other university sanctioned events will be given an opportunity to make up examinations or other graded assignments, if a request is made to the instructor prior to the absence.

-The University deadlines for students to drop a class or to withdraw from a class with a grade of "W" are listed on the Graduate School academic calendar: http://www.marquette.edu/mucentral/registrar/cal_index.shtml.
+The University deadlines for students to drop a class or to withdraw from a class with a grade of "W" are listed on the Graduate School academic calendar: https://www.marquette.edu/mucentral/registrar/cal_index.shtml

 If you have a disability and require accommodations, please contact your instructor during the first week of class so that your learning needs may be appropriately met.
 You will need to provide documentation of your disability to the Office of Disability Services.
 If you are unsure of what you need to qualify for services, visit the Office of Disability Services' website at www.marquette.edu/disability-services or contact their office by phone at (414) 288-1645.